MattReddick/Soundify/README.md

 Soundify is a cross platform application between Soundcloud and Spotify on Android so that people can queue up music from both platforms without having to alternate between both.

+# Quick Note
+In order to run the app, a user must have Spotify Premium and their user email must be added to a group access or else the SDK will refuse to connect

 # UI Design
 ### Player Page (Home)